 Hyperparameters can be tuned, that is, iteratively improved to find the model that performs best given the complexity of the available data.

-Causes of overfitting of a machine learning model
+Causes of Overfitting of a Machine Learning Model

-There are several causes of overfitting.
-The first is using too few training examples.
-If the model is only trained on a few examples, it is more likely to overfit.
-The second cause is using too many features.
-If the model is trained on too many features, it can learn irrelevant details that do not generalize well to other input data.
 Finally, overfitting can also be caused by using a complex model.
 Complex machine learning algorithms are more likely to overfit because they can learn details that are not relevant to the data set.

 There are common mistakes that drive overfitting risks:

-Lack of data pre-processing
+Lack of Data Pre-processing

 Data pre-processing is a crucial step in any machine learning project.
 Without proper pre-processing, it is very likely that the machine learning algorithm will not work as expected.
 There are many ways to pre-process data, but some of the most common methods include imputation, normalization, and standardization.

-Incorrect use of algorithms
+Incorrect Use of Algorithms

 Incorrect use of algorithms is another common mistake that machine learning practitioners make.
 There are many different types of machine learning algorithms, and each one is designed to solve a specific type of problem.
 If the wrong algorithm is used for a particular problem, it is unlikely that the desired results will be achieved.